 The consolidated financial statements of the Company are prepared on a going concern basis, which assumes that the Company will continue realizing its assets and discharging all its liabilities in the normal course of business for the next twelve months.
 Realization values may be substantially different from carrying values as shown and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
-At February 28, 2010, the Company had not yet achieved profitable operations, has accumulated losses of \$1,603,309 since inception and expects to incur further losses in the development of its business, all of which casts substantial doubt about the Company's ability to continue as a going concern.
+At May 31, 2010, the Company had not yet achieved profitable operations, has accumulated losses of \$1,772,539 since inception and expects to incur further losses in the development of its business, all of which casts substantial doubt about the Company's ability to continue as a going concern.

-The Company's ability to continue as a going concern is dependent upon the discovery of economically recoverable reserves, its ability to obtain the necessary financing to develop the properties and to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+The Company's ability to continue as a going concern is dependent upon the discovery of economically recoverable reserves, its ability to obtain the necessary financing to develop the properties, its ability to license the technology, and to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 While the Company has been successful in securing financings in the past, there is no assurance that it will be able to do so in the future.
-Subsequent to February 28, 2010, the Company completed a private placement for gross proceeds of \$840,000 (Note 10) which provides the needed equity financing to continue exploration of the Company's mineral properties.